Sustainability Actions and Accomplishments

 - The California Clean Fuel Rewards Program, partially funded by CPAU’s and other agencies’ Low Carbon Fuel Standard (LCFS) funds, launched November 17 and provides a $1,500 rebate for new EV purchases at participating dealerships.

-- The City complete large EV charger projects at six sites: Ellen Fletcher Middle School, Gunn High School, Green Middle School, SAP, Bryant Street Garage, and Cowper / Webster Garage.
+- The City completed large EV charger projects at six sites: Ellen Fletcher Middle School, Gunn High School, Green Middle School, SAP, Bryant Street Garage, and Cowper / Webster Garage.
+The EV charger projects at the three schools utilized the City's EV charger rebate program.
 The city installed 186 Level 2 ports and 7 DC Fast Charger ports, for a total of 193 new ports.

 - In June, a new Compost Giveaway Station was established at the Eleanor Pardee Community Garden, where residents can pick up free compost for their gardens.
 The successful location provided 504 cubic yards of compost to the Palo Alto community in 2020.